-South Coast AQMD's enforcement presence includes many different compliance-related activities including, but not limited to, investigating complaints, responding to breakdowns, and performing facility inspections.
+South Coast AQMD's enforcement presence includes many different compliance-related activities, such as investigating complaints, responding to breakdowns, and performing facility inspections.

 Responding to complaints is a crucial part of South Coast AQMD's enforcement program.
 By taking complaints directly from members of the public, inspectors can focus their efforts to identify and address air pollution problems that matter to the community.
 South Coast AQMD's enforcement team gives priority to complaints and attempts to respond to every air quality complaint received.
-The process of responding to a complaint can be unique for each complaint, depending on factors such as whether the air quality concern is ongoing, the type of source, the time of day, and the number of complaints for that air quality concern.
-For example, South Coast AQMD responds to off-hour complaints based on the number of complaints that are received for a particular air quality concern.
-Figure 4-1 shows the number and types of complaints received by South Coast AQMD in this community, for the 2016 to 2018 time period.
-A large portion of the complaints in the SBM community are due to dust and odor concerns.
+The process of responding to a complaint can be unique for each instance, depending on factors such as whether the air quality concern is ongoing, the type of source, the time of day, and the number of complaints for that air quality concern.
+For example, South Coast AQMD responds to off hour complaints based on the number of complaints that are received for a particular air quality concern.
+Figure 4-1 shows the number and types of complaints received by South Coast AQMD in this community, for the time period 2016-2018.
+The large number of complaints in the WCWLB community is due to the large number of air pollution sources - these include oil and gas production sites, diesel truck traffic, and refineries.